Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 To demonstrate, I'll take a random PE executable and inject a custom C shellcode to it that prints "`Alon Alush`" 5 times in green (in place of the DOS stub).

 To correctly exit the program after executing our payload, we'll add the bytes `0x4C01` right after the `PE\0\0` signature.
-In 16-bit MS-DOS assembly, the opcode `4C` corresponds to the `INT 21h` function `4CH`, which terminates the current process with a return code.
+In 16-bit MS-DOS assembly, the opcode `4C` corresponds to the `INT 21h` function `4CH`, which terminates a process with a return code.
 Following it, `01` is the exit code passed.

 ![DOS stub shellcode injection](/assets/images/pefileformat/dosheader/doshellcode.png)